 For specified makes with a market value of under £40,000 you can obtain quotations and cover online within minutes.
-For values over £40,000 we require a different form to be completed and we are able to provide cover up to £200,000 depending on the car and circuit combination.
-We have been known to cover up to £300,000 in certain circumstances.
+For values over £40,000 we require a different form to be completed and we are able to provide cover up to £60,000 depending on the car and circuit combination.

 Insurers will pay up to the sum insured under the policy less the policy excess and you are liable for all costs over and above this amount.

 Yes, but they are a nightmare!
 Most claims are caused by additional drivers and none of the accidents are small!
 The excess and premium carry considerable loading.
 We must have full details of their name, age and driving experience in the relevant sections of the quote page and have received the full premium.
 If you add a secondary driver who is a professional, qualified driving instructor we will not adjust the excess and only charge a flat £25 for the additional driver.

 No, we cover only the costs of standard paintwork and parts unless the policy has been otherwise specifically extended.